-Figure 5: The validity of the output and reaction filter scores per learning strategy.
+Figure 5: The validity of the output and reaction filter scores for each learning strategy when a reaction filter is imposed.
+The DAP learning strategy clearly outperforms the remaining approaches.

 In both of the figures above, the shaded area corresponds to minimum and maximum values achieved over the three runs while the solid lines represent the mean.
-Besides the expected stochasticity arising from the randomness in the optimisation procedure, the plots indicate that the general behaviour of the strategies is consistent across runs.
+Besides the expected stochasticity arising from the randomness in the optimization procedure, the plots indicate that the general behavior of the strategies is consistent across runs.
 This observation is in agreement with the previous analysis of numerical data.
 In the subsequent experiments, we therefore restrict all in depth analysis to a single run per model only as the stochasticity does not significantly affect the output, justifying the low levels of variance between runs by numerical tables.
 Moreover, since the analysis above shows a clear dominance of the DAP learning strategy, this is our method of choice in all the subsequent experiments.